Webpacking/webpack-1/README.md

 }
 ```

+###*Finally, after your dist folder is created, move your index.html to that folder and update the file path:*

+NOTES:
-NOTE: Your output will be ./dist/app.js for which you will have to update your `index.html`
+- Your output will be ./dist/app.js for which you will have to update your `index.html`
+- `webpack.config.example.js` is a recommended version of basic entry and output but not a bare-bones implementation